 I write these words for everyone in the world except for one person.
 This post is for the 7.52 billion people who are not the richest person in the world.
-In other words, Jeff Bezos, if you are reading, this is not for you.
+In other words, Elon Musk, if you are reading, this is not for you.

 To everyone else, I have some news:

 Someone in the world has more than you, get used to it.

 I once read a fascinating statistic about millionaires who lost their wealth.
 A survey was conducted of people who once had a net worth of $2 million, but now are worth less than $1 million.
 When asked how they lost half their fortune, 40% responded, “We started hanging out with people worth $10 million, and we lost our money trying to match their spending.”

 The study, which I read years and years ago, has always stuck with me.
 It reveals an important truth:

 There is always going to be someone in the world with more than you and trying to keep up with them is a losing battle.
 Because there will always be someone else ahead of you in the game.

 - There is a co-worker in your office who has more than you.